n0noob/notes/Modern_Java_In_Action_Notes.md

 * The Java 8 solution is to break the last link: an interface can now contain method signatures for which an implementing class doesn’t provide an implementation.

+---
+---
+## Behavior parameterization
+---
+### Introduction
+* *Behavior parameterization* is a software development pattern that lets you handle frequent requirement changes.
+For instance, you could pass the block of code as an argument to another method that will execute it later.
+* In other words, it is the ability to tell a method to take multiple behaviors (or strategies) as parameters and use them internally to accomplish different behaviors.
+This is what is defined in Strategy Design Pattern where you use interface to represent the entity but underlying logic or strategy can be implemented by various classes.
+* *java.util.function* package defines various interfaces whose *strategy* we can implement and pass through the code.
+* Behavior parameterization can be achieved by various ways:
+  * **Passing classes** (containing the code to be passed)
+  * **Passing Anonymous** classes (implementing only the required method)
+  * **Passing Lambdas**

+---
+---
 ## Optional
+---
+### Introduction
 * Java 8 introduced the Optional<T> class that, if used consistently, can help you avoid null-pointer exceptions.
 It’s a container object that may or may not contain a value.
 Optional<T> includes methods to explicitly deal with the case where a value is absent, and as a result you can avoid null-pointer exceptions.
 * It uses the type system to allow you to indicate when a variable is anticipated to potentially have a missing value.
 Consistently using Optional values creates a clear distinction between a missing value that’s planned for and a value that’s absent only because of a bug in your algorithm or a problem in your data.
 * When a value is present, the Optional class wraps it.
 Conversely, the absence of a value is modeled with an empty optional returned by the method Optional.empty.
 This static factory method returns a special singleton instance of the Optional class.